Legabog/portfolio/README.md

 The web application is created in a flexible way and is designed for both desktop and mobile devices.
 The application has two types: a PWA a Telegram Mini-App.
 This allows you to develop an application that supports multiple platforms.

 ## ☄️ Web-app
+Two-voiced voiceovers were generated using AI, and 3D models were created using 🌈[Spline](https://spline.design/) in this app.
 For this application, the following modern development methods and technologies were implemented:
 - CI/CD tools including Husky with lint-staged
 - GitHub hooks